-The Museum of Arts and Design (MAD) explores the intersection of art, craft, and design today, through exhibitions and programs focusing on contemporary creation, materials, and processes, from handmade to digital.
-The Museum's exhibition program examines and illuminates issues and ideas, highlights invention and craftsmanship, and celebrates the limitless potential of materials and techniques when used by gifted and innovative artists.
-MAD's permanent collection is global in scope and focuses on art, craft, and design from 1950 to the present day.
-Central to its mission is education.
-MAD's dynamic new facility features classrooms and studios for master classes, seminars, and workshops for students, families, and adults.
-Its Open Studios enable visitors to engage artists at work and further enhance exhibition programs.
-Lectures, films, performances, and symposia related to the Museum's collection and topical subjects affecting the world of contemporary art, craft, and design are held in MAD's 143-seat theater.
+The Museum of Arts and Design explores the value of making across all fields of contemporary creative practice.
+The Museum focuses on the ways in which artists and designers transform the world around us, through processes ranging from the artisanal to the digital.
+MAD's exhibition program is dedicated to creativity and craftsmanship, and demonstrates the limitless potential of materials and techniques when used by gifted and innovative artists.
+The Museum's permanent collection is global in scope and includes art, craft, and design from 1950 to the present day.
+At the center of the Museum's mission is education.
+The Museum houses classrooms and studios for master classes, seminars, and workshops for students, families, and adults.
+Three open studios engage visitors in the creative processes of artists at work and enhance the exhibition programs.
+Lectures, films, performances, and symposia related to the Museum's collection and subjects across the full spectrum of making practices are held in a renovated 143-seat auditorium.